September 17, 2020

 Claire's message is around empowering and building confidence for her clients.
 With a focus on creating a positive dialogue around body image and educating our clients about how the clothes we wear can impact the way we see ourselves and how we feel.

-Getting dressed every day is something we all do.
+Getting dressed every day is something we all do, from undies to accessories.
 But how many of us start our day in an outfit that makes us feel lackluster?
 Sluggish?
 Less than desirable?
 Not as confident as we would like?
 If you’re anything like my clients when we first get together, it’s most days.

 The famous celebrity stylist Rachel Zoe is famous for saying: